gabrielmartell/COMP3005-Project-Template/README.md

 ## Bugs and Questions:
 If you run into any fatal errors or bugs, please consult the [closed issues](https://github.com/gabrielmartell/COMP3005-Project-Template/issues?q=is%3Aissue+is%3Aclosed) first as it might have already been solved.
 If it hasn't been solved, and/or you also have questions, please feel free to create an [open issue!](https://github.com/gabrielmartell/COMP3305-Project-Template/issues).
-If need be, you can also shoot me an email at gabemartell@cmail.carleton.ca.
+If need be, you can also shoot me an email at gabemartell@cmail.carleton.ca - although I would respond quicker to the GitHub issues.

 # CARLETON ACADEMIC INTEGRITY
 Any alterations to the code, such as modifying the time, will be flagged for suspicion of cheating - and thus will be reviewed by the staff and, if need be, the Dean.